 Getting dressed up to go mingle with professionals and network with them is pretty much a love-it or hate-it scenario.
-As a socially awkward introvert who spends most of her time indoors with the curtains drawn and perusing the Internet, I personally am on the hate-it end of the spectrum, as I’m sure many others are.
-However, it doesn’t have to be quite as bad if you have a good elevator pitch.
+As a socially awkward introvert who spends most of her time indoors, curtains drawn and perusing the Internet, I personally am on the hate-it end of the spectrum.
+On the bright side, it doesn’t have to be quite as bad if you have a good elevator pitch.

-Basically, as Brian explained an elevator speech, imagine you’re in the elevator of a company you want to work for.
-You’re on your way to a higher floor to go to an interview or to meet with someone to promote yourself for an open position.
-On your way up, someone gets into the elevator with you, and they look like they’re high on the totem pole at the company.
-You start up a conversation with them, and you tell them you’re interested in working for the company and what your skills can do for them.
-Ideally, the person in the elevator is impressed by your pitch, and is able to put in a good word for you as the company is considering you for the position.
-Here’s the trick to an elevator pitch though: it can only last the length of time it takes to get from the bottom floor to the other person’s destination.
+As Brian explained an elevator speech, imagine you’re in the elevator of a company you want to work for.
+You’re on your way to a higher floor to go to an interview to promote yourself for an open position.
+On your way up, someone gets into the elevator looking like they’re high on the totem pole at the company.
+You start a conversation, telling them you’re interested in working for the company and what your skills can do.
+Ideally, they are impressed by your pitch, and is able to put in a good word for you as the company is considering you for the position.
+Here’s the trick to an elevator pitch: it only lasts the length of time it takes to get from one floor to the other destination.

-I was intrigued by the idea of a 30 second pitch after Brian brought it up, and he was able to tell me that as a former human resources professional, elevator pitches can make or break whether a person gets a job opportunity.
+I was intrigued by the idea of a 30 second pitch after Brian brought it up.
+He told me that as a former human resources professional, elevator pitches can make or break a job opportunity.
 Here are a few of Brian’s tips on how to make the perfect elevator pitch:

 1) A good elevator pitch should consist of 3 main parts: who you are, what you offer, and the benefits of hiring you.

 Who you are: Briefly describe yourself.
 Don’t bore them with what college you went to or what your major was, they don’t care about that.
 Tell them what you do and be enthusiastic about it, and stick to the essentials.